How to Improve Your Plantar Fasciitis

 Did you know that plantar fasciitis pain that persists for more than 6 weeks is considered “chronic”?
 Turns out I’ve been chronic for about 4 years then!
-One common symptom of psoriatic arthritis is enthesitis, or inflammation where the tendons and ligaments attach to the bone.
-This can present as plantar fasciitis, Achilles tendonitis, TMJ, etc. Classic plantar fasciitis presents as pain that can radiate from your heel all the way through the arch and right to the pad of the foot where the fascia connects.
-The pain is usually worse in the morning or after long periods of rest, and is a serious pain in the butt (foot).
+One common symptom of psoriatic arthritis is enthesitis, or inflammation anywhere in the body where the tendons and ligaments attach to the bone.
+Enthesitis is a common feature of spondyloarthropathies, including PsA, and it can present itself in a number of different ways - as plantar fasciitis, Achilles tendonitis, temporomandibular joint disorders, and more.1 Classic plantar fasciitis presents as pain that can radiate from your heel all the way through the arch and right to the pad of the foot where the fascia connects.
+The pain is usually worse in the morning or after long periods of rest and is a serious pain in the butt (foot).
 Here’s the low down on what you can do to improve it!

 First and foremost, make sure that your heel pain is plantar fasciitis and not something else.
 A diagnosis may come from your primary care physician, a podiatrist, or even physiotherapists and chiropractors.
 As someone who has been to all four, my best advice would be to skip straight to the podiatrist (these are doctors that specialize in feet and ankles).
 In Canada, you don’t even need a referral for most of them, which makes the process even speedier.